wattlebird/ranking/README.rst

-In the code above, I preloaded the contest data that has been stored in Data/test_small.bin.
+In the code above, I preloaded the contest data that has been stored in "Data/test_small.bin".
 The Pandas DataFrame has recorded all the contest details.
 The primary and secondary columns are the name for each rankable objects, and the rate1, rate2 columns are their corresponding scores in this match.
 The last column, weight, is to indicate the significance of this match, which could be counted in the following algorithms.

 Now, have the necessary contest data, it is time to calculate the ranking of these five football teams.
 To make it easier for programmers who does not know too much about the ranking techiques mentioned in that book, we start from a most obvious case.
 You may have heard of [PageRank](https://en.wikipedia.org/wiki/PageRank), that famous algorithm that proposed by the founders of Google in the end of last centary.
 The main idea of PR is to identify in-links and out-links between different webpages on the Internet, and under [certain conditions](https://en.wikipedia.org/wiki/Markov_chain), we can obtain the final state vector which indicates the long-term probability that we visit every pages.

 The good news is that this idea could also be used in the rating of different teams.
 Here we do not have the concept of in or out links, but teams would vote to other teams by their performance.
 For example, in the first contest record, Miami beated Duke by 52:7.
-We could interpret this result as the result of voting by point difference:
+This result could be interpreted in this way: Duke voted 45 scores to Miami.
+By checking every contest, we could get the following voting matrix:

 ```python